The Questions Adverbs Answer (+ Examples and a Quiz)

 4. To what extent?
 (How often? or How much?)

-By answering these questions, adverbs help us convey important details in our writing.
+By answering these questions, adverbs help us convey essential details in our writing.

 We can divide adverbs into six primary categories: